morarupasukaru/devdocs/backend/Elasticsearch.md

       ```bash
       curl -H 'Content-Type: application/json' -X[GET|POST|PUT|DELETE] <URL> -d '<BODY>`
       ```
-    * ... or with high level client API's like [Java High Level REST Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/7.13/java-rest-high.html)
+    * ... or with high level client API's like [Java API Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/index.html)
   * **documents** are the data to search (like db row); they have an unique ID, a type and can be text or JSON data
   * **indices** provide search on documents (like db table); they have [**mapping**](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) (schema definition) and **inverted indices** to provide full-text search
     * only one type of document can be stored in an index